Personal Finance

 With wholesale gas and electricity prices falling to prices last seen before the Russian invasion of Ukraine, many readers are asking us when their energy bills will get cheaper.
 NimbleFins looks into this.

-The good news is that energy prices in the wholesale market are dropping.
-That means your energy company is buying gas and electricity for less right now.
-Good news—your energy bills must fall soon, right?
+The good news is that energy prices in the wholesale market have been dropping.
+That means your energy company has buying gas and electricity for less.
+Good news—your energy bills will keep falling, right?

 Why Falling Energy Prices Won't Help You, Yet

-There are a few reasons why households haven't seen much relief in their energy bills just yet despite falling wholesale prices:
+There are a few reasons why households haven't seen as much relief in their energy bills as they might hope, despite falling wholesale prices:

 • Energy Price Guarantee: The Energy Price Guarantee (EPG) means consumers have been paying less than they should right now, with the government essentially subsidising the difference.
 As energy gets cheaper, it'll first be the government who pays less in subsidies then, if prices drop enough, consumers will see cheaper bills.
 That's now starting to happen, luckily.

-• Timing of energy purchases: Energy suppliers typically buy their energy ahead of time so energy bought today at lower prices won't reach the market for use until late in 2023 or even into 2024.
-Energy consumed by households today was purchased at higher rates, e.g. during 2022 when prices were skyrocketing, and is therefore sold to consumers now at a higher cost to reflect the higher raw material cost.
+• Timing of energy purchases: Energy suppliers typically buy their energy ahead of time so energy bought today at lower prices won't reach the market for use until late in 2024 or even into 2025.
+Energy consumed by households today was purchased at higher rates (e.g. prices rose again in October 2023), and is therefore sold to consumers now at a higher cost to reflect the higher raw material cost.

 We'll try to explain why these factors will minimise or delay the impact of falling wholesale prices on your household energy bill.